jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 **Miscellaneous matters**

 ### 266 Removal of fixtures by lessee
-(1) A lessee may remove any trade, ornamental, or agricultural fixture (except a lessor's fixture) that the lessee has affixed to any leased premises, but may only do so either—
+(1) A lessee may remove any trade, ornamental, or agricultural fixture (except a lessor’s fixture) that the lessee has affixed to any leased premises, but may only do so either—
   (a) while the lessee is in lawful possession of the premises; or (b) during a reasonable period after the lessee ceases to be in lawful possession of the premises or that part of the premises to which the fixture is affixed.
 (2) Subsection (1) applies unless, in relation to a lease, the lessor and lessee agree otherwise.